 1. Do it yourself

-If you feel comfortable playing the role of accountant, you can get your own forms from the IRS at IRS.gov and prepare your own taxes.
+If you feel comfortable playing the role of accountant, you can get your own forms from IRS.gov and prepare your own taxes.
 All the forms and related worksheets can be found on the IRS website, along with instructions.

-Depending on how complicated your taxes are, this process might be very easy for you.
-Go through the steps of preparing your forms using your tax documents, such as W-2s or 1099-B for capital gains, and then file everything independently on the IRS website.
-If you owe money, you can pay directly on the IRS website as well.
+Depending on how simple or complicated your tax situation is, this process might be very easy for you.
+Go through the steps to prepare your forms using your tax documents, such as W-2(s) (from your employer showing your income and withheld taxes) or 1099-B (for capital gains).
+Then file everything yourself on the IRS website.
+If you owe money, you can pay directly on the IRS website.

 2. IRS Free File

-If you’re wondering how to file taxes online for free, IRS Free File gives you that option.
-The happy medium between doing everything yourself and using a tax software is to use an IRS Free File program.
-The IRS works in conjunction with these online tax preparation services to help you fill everything out and file online.
-Bonus: It’s a free program to use but it won’t offer quite as much assistance as a tax software program.
-There are different options based on your income.
+IRS Free File gives you the option to file your taxes online for free.
+It’s the happy medium between doing everything yourself and using tax-preparation software.
+The IRS works in conjunction with online tax preparation services to help you fill out everything and file online.
+It’s a free program, so it won’t offer as much assistance as a tax software program.

 3. Tax software programs

-Tax software giants like H&R Block and TurboTax tweak their e-filing options and make them better every year.
-Today’s tax software programs make e-filing your taxes a breeze, mostly because they use a question-and-answer format that walks you through the process.
+Tax software giants such as H&R Block and TurboTax tweak their e-filing options to improve them every year.
+Today’s tax software programs make e-filing your taxes a breeze, mainly because they use a question-and-answer format that walks you through the process.

-While tax software companies offer paid plans with more benefits, most of the big players also offer a version that lets consumers with simple tax returns, such as those without deductions, file federal — and potentially even state taxes — file for free.
+While tax software companies offer paid plans with more benefits, most of the big players also offer a version that lets consumers with simple tax returns, such as those without deductions, file federal taxes — and even state taxes — for free.
 With H&R Block’s 2020 software, for example, a free online version is available for taxpayers reporting basic W-2 income and taking the standard deduction.
-However, there are paid versions if you’re a homeowner, a freelancer or a small-business owner who has a more complex tax situation with unique considerations and deductions to consider.
+However, there are versions that require you to pay if you’re a homeowner, a freelancer or a small-business owner who has a more complex tax situation with unique considerations and deductions to consider.

-Other major tax preparation software companies offering a free version for the 2020 tax filing season include TaxSlayer, TurboTax and TaxAct.
-If you intend to pay for a plan, make sure you compare tax preparation companies to see what they include and charge for each tier of service they offer.
-Their services aren’t always the same, with some offering more assistance and robust protections, like audit assistance.
+Other major tax preparation software companies offering a free version for the 2021 tax filing season include TaxSlayer, TurboTax and TaxAct.
+If you intend to pay for a plan, make sure you compare tax preparation providers to see what each plan includes, and how much each costs.
+The service tiers aren’t always the same, with some offering more assistance and robust protections, such as audit assistance.

 Documents you need to file your taxes online

 Start by gathering all the required financial paperwork you’ll need to file.
-This includes any W-2 forms you’ve received from employers you worked for in the last year, as well as any 1099s you received for work with clients as a self-employed worker or for miscellaneous income you earned.
+This includes any W-2 forms you’ve received from employers you worked for in the past year, as well as any Form 1099s you received for work with clients as a self-employed worker or for miscellaneous income you earned.

-Other paperwork you may need to gather might include details on interest you earned on bank accounts, investment income, student loan interest paid, mortgage statements and information on contributions you’ve made to an IRA or a health savings account (HSA).
+Other paperwork you may have and would need for your tax return includes interest you earned on bank accounts (1099-INT), investment income (usually in 1099s), student loan interest paid (1098-E), mortgage statements of interest paid (1098) and information on contributions you’ve made to an IRA (5498) or a health savings account (8889).
 While you can gather all the required paperwork for your tax return as you move through the e-filing process, collecting this information early can save you time later on.

 How to pay your taxes online

-The IRS offers an array of Free File options and online forms that make filing your federal taxes for free a real possibility.
+The IRS offers an array of Free File options and online forms that enable you to file your federal taxes online for free.
 Once you access the IRS website, you’ll find that separate forms are available for taxpayers who earned above or below $72,000 within the year.
-If you know what information goes on your Form 1040, you can type it in and send it, for free, directly to the IRS.
+If you know what information goes on your Form 1040, you can type it in and send it — for free — directly to the IRS.

-You can also use a variety of online tax services to prepare your taxes and once your forms are ready, they will most likely direct you where to send money to the IRS.
+If you use any of the online tax services to prepare your taxes, once your forms are ready, they will direct you on how and where to send money to the IRS if you owe taxes.
 If your tax service doesn’t point you there, go to the IRS website and select Make a Payment.
-Pay whatever amount you came up with on your forms and submit those either directly through the IRS website or through the tax prep service you used.
+Pay the amount you calculated on your forms and submit it either directly through the IRS website or through the tax prep service you used.